floooh/chipz-kitty/README.md

 ## Build and Run

-Currently requires `Zig 0.13.0` (because of libvaxis dependency).

-In Ghostty or Kitty terminal:
+In a Ghostty or Kitty terminal with Zig version `0.14.0-dev.*`:

 ```
 zig build --release=fast run-pengo